Protoss78/battery-status-icon/README.md

 # battery-status-icon
-A web component that detects and displays the current battery status as an icon.
-It uses Polymer 1.x and can autodetect current battery status using the new HTML5 Navigator.getBattery() API.
-But the battery level and charging status can also be set from the outside (e.g. in combination with Cordova and the battery plugin).
+A web component that autodetects and displays the current battery status as an icon.
+It uses Polymer 1.x and the new HTML5 Navigator.getBattery() API.
+Alternatively the battery level and charging status can also be set from the outside (e.g. in combination with Cordova and the battery plugin).

 Install:
 ```